portfolio-faraz/faraz-delta-demo/README.md

 # faraz-delta-demo
-This is a Demo for Git &amp; Github class
+This is a Demo for Git &amp; Github class.